MicrosoftDocs/architecture-center/docs/reference-architectures/data/cluedin-content.md

 1. In the persistence layer, databases consume data from the transaction log and persist it to provide eventual consistency across the different data stores.
 All the stores run in high-availability (HA) mode.

-   Unlike with data virtualization, the CluedIn persistence layer ingests parts of source data and preserves the highest fidelity version of data and its structure.
-This high fidelity means that the CluedIn data fabric can serve business requests for data in any format or model.
+   Unlike with data virtualization, the CluedIn persistence layer ingests parts of the source data and preserves the highest fidelity version of data and its structure.
+This high fidelity means that the CluedIn Data Fabric can serve business requests for data in any format or model.

 1. The data abstraction layer connects to the different data stores through the ports for each store.